top of page

 Louise Campbell-Pierson

-I specialise exclusively in separation anxiety and have supported hundreds of dogs and their guardians through both straightforward and complex cases.
+Hi, I’m Louise - the founder of Canine Friends and a Certified Separation Anxiety Behaviour Consultant.
+I specialise exclusively in separation anxiety and have supported hundreds of dogs and their guardians.

-My work is grounded in ethical, evidence-based practice and focuses on supporting dogs and their guardians through lasting, sustainable change, particularly where previous advice hasn’t helped, or has made things harder.
+My work is grounded in ethical, evidence-based practice and focuses on creating lasting, sustainable change - particularly where previous advice hasn’t helped, or has made things more difficult.

 understanding Threshold (1)_edited_edited.jpg

-Professional credentials
+Professional credentials & CPD

 Certified Separation Anxiety Behaviour Consultant (CSAP-BC)

-Julie Naismith / SA Pro
+Provider: Julie Naismith

-Approved Dog Trainer (ADT-DTC)
+Approved Dog Trainer

-The Dog Training College
+Provider: The Dog Training College

 Member of the International Institute of Canine Ethics